Kamil-Kornatowski/NeonKitsch-Racer/README.md

 It is one of projects I want to put in my portfolio of simple games with classic mechanics.

-Code and design: Kamil Kornatowski Modeling and textures: Adrian Wilk
+I was an author of code, design and concepts.
+Models and textures used thanks to courtesy of Adrian Wilk.